|

 Today we start our trek in the Los Glaciares National Park.
 A short transfer

-Lodging at Piedra del Fraile Full Camp in double tent (rural area
+we arrive to our Full Camp Poincenot.
+Lodging at Poincenot Full Camp in double tent (rural area -

 Included meals : breakfast (B), box lunch (BL) and dinner (D)